21 Things To Know Before Visiting The Lost City of Petra in 2023

-Petra is well-equipped with toilets: there are toilets all over the place and at The Basin Restaurant they’re quite clean.
-If you’re a woman, do not be shocked when you’ll notice only the men are allowed to clean toilets.
+Petra is well-equipped with toilets: there are toilets all over the place, and at The Basin Restaurant they’re pretty clean.
+If you’re a woman, do not be shocked when you’ll notice that only men are allowed to clean toilets.

 How long is the walk through Petra?

-The Treasury will open up to you in all its beauty and you’ll start wondering if this is really the best thing you’ve ever seen.
-But the Treasury is just a small part of all that Petra has to offer: the far you hike the better the scenery!
+The Treasury will open up to you in all its beauty, and you’ll start wondering if this is really the best thing you’ve ever seen.
+But the Treasury is just a tiny part of all that Petra has to offer: the far you hike the better the scenery!

-Remember: normal tourists stop at the Treasury and leave.
-A few more hike to the Monastery, and then leave.
-Very few hikes around Petra and this bunch of people really enjoy Petra at its best.
+Remember: regular tourists stop at the Treasury and leave.
+A few more hikes to the Monastery, and then leave.
+Very few hikes around Petra, and this bunch of people really enjoy Petra at its best.

-We did hike for 7-8 hours, went to places where it was just us, got immersed in the place and nature: yes, we loved the Treasury but we loved the remote places and caves even more!
+We did hike for 7-8 hours, went to places where it was just us, and got immersed in the place and nature: yes, we loved the Treasury, but we loved the remote places and caves even more!
 We ended up hiking for a total of 26 km!

 Should I ride camels or donkeys in Petra?

-Abusive practices with the animals are common and animals are visibly exhausted: someone can argue that animals are meant to carry people and this is partially true.
+Abusive practices with the animals are standard, and animals are visibly exhausted: someone can argue that animals are meant to carry people, and this is partially true.

 So please, stay away from camels, horses, and donkeys riding in Petra!